-1. WVL families will be expected to read their WVL email every day.

-2. When WVL teachers or SLA request a reply to an email message, parents and/or students must reply within a 48 hour time period.
+- 1. Parents and Students both receive a unique school email. - 2.
+Parents should forward their school email to their private email and/or - 3.
+WVL families will be expected to read their WVL email every day. - 4.
+When WVL teachers or SLA request a reply to an email message, parents and/or students must reply within a 48 hour time period. - 5.
+WVl will not be held responsible for communication not read by families.